-Enriching the liberal arts
+Enriching the liberal arts through media and storytelling

-We invite members of the local community as well as all Skidmore staff, students, and faculty, to build their toolkits here, whether by learning a new software package from scratch, brushing up on pre-existing skills, or getting feedback on work already underway.
-DOCLab offers instructional workshops, staffed open hours and
+We invite members of the local community as well as all Skidmore staff, students and faculty to build their toolkits here, whether by learning a new software package from scratch, brushing up on preexisting skills or getting feedback on work already under way.
+DocLab offers instructional workshops, staffed open hours and

-DOClab is headquartered on the main floor of Scribner Library, in LIB113, where we maintain a state-of-the-art Mac Pro computer lab, classroom/meeting area, sound recording booth, and modular virtual reality setup, as well as an annex in Filene (“the Attic”), focused on long term projects and workshopping exhibit-based storytelling.
+DocLab is headquartered on the main floor of Scribner Library, in Lib 113, where we maintain a state-of-the-art Mac Pro computer lab, classroom/meeting area, sound recording booth and modular virtual reality setup as well as an annex in Filene (“the Attic”), focused on long-term projects and workshopping exhibit-based storytelling.

-Host your workshop, bring your class for a meeting, get some advice, or work on a project.
+Host your workshop, bring your class for a meeting, get some advice or work on a project.

-The Space & Equipment: LIB 113 and the Attic
+SPACE: LIB 113 and the Attic

-LIB 113 has two separate meeting areas, as well as audio and video production items for use in MDOCS and Project VIS workshops, courses and activities.
+Lib 113 has two separate meeting areas, as well as audio and video production items for use in MDOCS and Project VIS workshops, courses and activities.

-- LIB 113 A A conference area with a large screen and computer podium (Mac Mini)
+- Lib 113 A: A conference area with a large screen and computer podium (Mac Mini)

-- LIB 113 B A computer-aided worksace and worskhop area with a podium/projector, 12 MacPro computers, a large format flatbed scanner and black and white laser printer.
+- Lib 113 B: A computer-aided worksace and worskhop area with a podium/projector, 12 MacPro computers, a large format flatbed scanner and black-and-white laser printer.
 For computer software, click here.

-- LIB 113 Recording Booth A small recording booth for voiceovers and editing.
+- Lib 113 recording booth: A small recording booth for voiceovers and editing.

 Archival Storytelling in the Attic

-- basic audio recording and interviewing
+- basic audio recording and interviewing;

-- video recording and editing
+- video recording and editing; and

-- poster design and web design
+- poster design and web design.

-Schedule LIB 113: In addition, the Lab is open to faculty, staff, and students with individual or group assignments on an as-needed basis.
+Schedule Lib 113: In addition, the lab is open to faculty, staff and students with individual or group assignments on an as-needed basis.
 To schedule an event in this space, please place a request in the EMS scheduling system (Skidmore user login required; VPN if scheduling from off-campus).

 What can you do?
-Who will you meet in LIB 113?
+Who will you meet in Lib 113?
 Check out some activities from Fall '14!